Pakapaka

-Pakapaka is an Argentine television channel and website providing shows and original programming for children ages 2 to 12 and their families.
+Pakapaka is an Argentine television channel and website providing shows and original programming intended for children aged 2 to 12 and their families.
 Launched initially as a programming section in the Encuentro television channel on September 23, 2007, and later as a digital terrestrial television and FTA channel on September 17, 2010, although regular transmissions begun on September 9.
 It is operated by Argentina's Ministry of Human Capital.

-The word paka paka in Quechua language refers to the "hide and seek" game.
+The word paka paka in the Quechuan language means ″hideout″ or ″children's game″, referring to hide and seek.
 In 2015, they aired shows such as Shaun the Sheep, LoliRock, Minuscule, The Little Prince, Aesop's Theater, Mr. Moon, Ruby Gloom, Magic Planet, Pipi Pupu Rosemary, Dixiland and Pequeñas criaturas cuadradas.

+History

+Pakapaka was the children's programming block on the educational channel Encuentro, and later became the country's first public and educational children's channel.
+As an educational channel, it belonged to the Ministry of Education of the Argentine Republic.
+It was launched by President Cristina Fernández de Kirchner as part of the then-current communications policy—which also included the creation of other educational channels such as TEC TV—and in compliance with the media law that required a portion of programming to be geared towards children. pakapaka era la franja infantil en el canal educativo Encuentro, y luego se convirtió en el primer canal infantil público y educativo del país.
+En cuanto señal educativa, pertenecía al Ministerio de Educación de la República Argentina.
+Fue lanzado por la presidenta Cristina Fernández de Kirchner como parte de la por entonces política en materia de comunicación —que también incluía la creación de otros canales educativos como TEC TV— y como cumplimiento de la ley de medios que exigía una porción de la programación esté orientada a los niños.